Realism in the Balance

 "Realism in the Balance" (Es geht um den Realismus) is a 1938 essay by Georg Lukács written while he lived in Soviet Russia and first published in a German literary journal.
 In it, he defends the "traditional" realism of authors like Thomas Mann in the face of rising Modernist movements, such as Expressionism, Surrealism, and Naturalism.
-Practitioners of these movements, such as James Joyce, placed an emphasis on displaying the discord and disenchantment of modern life through techniques that highlight individualism and individual consciousness, such as stream of consciousness.
-In his essay, Lukács presents a complex, nuanced view of these movements and their relation to what he regards as "true" realism: On the one hand, Lukács argues that such movements are a historical necessity, but he also strongly expresses the sentiment that these new artistic movements lack what he views as revolutionary power.
+Practitioners of these movements, such as James Joyce, emphasise the discord and disenchantment of modern life through techniques that highlight individualism and individual consciousness, such as stream of consciousness.
+Lukács presents a nuanced view of how these movements relate to what he regards as "true" realism.
+On the one hand, Lukács argues that Modernist movements are historically necessary, but he is convinced they lack revolutionary power.

 Themes

 The new movements in context

-Lukács felt that the new movements were evidence that capitalism was being stretched to the breaking point.
-As he writes:
+Lukács felt that the new movements evidenced that capitalism was stretched to breaking point.
+He writes: